 WHAT is a 2.0 GPA?

 Basically, a 2.0 GPA is a “C” average.
 Your GPA is calculated by dividing the number of “grade points” you received by the number of units completed with a grade point equivalent (i.e., "letter" grades of A, B, C, D, or F).
 Grades are assigned the following “point” value.

 For example: If you enroll and complete 12 units in a semester with all “C” grades, you will have earned a 2.0 GPA.

 24 points divided by 12 units = 2.0

 WHAT is a 67% completion rate?

-Students must complete a minimum of 67% of the cumulative units they attempt.
-Incomplete (INC), No Credit (NCR), and Withdrawal (W) grades are considered non-grades and must be 33% or less than the units attempted.
+Students must successfully complete a minimum of 67% of the cumulative units they attempt.
+Grades of F (Fail), INC (Incomplete), NCR (No Credit), NP (No Pass), and W (Withdrawal are not considered to be successfully completed and must comprise 33% or less than the units attempted.

 WHY is there a 90 attempted unit limit?